Interference Effect of Beam Splitter Current in Iron-Pnictide Superconductors: Model

 \section{Model}

-In FeAs, the relevant tight binding model which describes the superconductivity contains an itinerant electron system of two electronic orbitals due to two Fe atoms in an unit cell.
-The hybridization between the orbitals are such that it leads to a hole pockets centred at $(0,0)$ and an electron pocket centred at $\pi, \pi$ in the folded zone scheme \cite{chubukov1,chubukov2}.
+In FeAs, the relevant tight binding model which describes the superconductivity contains an itinerant electron system of two electronic orbitals due to two Fe atoms in an unit cell~\cite{araujo,bang,hu-ting-zhu,jiang-li-wang}.
+The hybridization between the orbitals are such that it leads to a hole pocket centred at $(0,0)$ and an electron pocket centred at $(\pi, \pi)$ in the folded zone scheme \cite{chubukov1,chubukov2}.
 Following earlier notations\cite{chubukov1} we denote the fermions near $(0,0)$ by usual `$c$' operator and for fermions near $(\pi,\pi)$ by `$f$'.
 The model Hamiltonian can be written as follows,

-In the above $H_0$ denotes the non-interacting part of electron and hole pockets. $H_{\Delta}$ denotes superconducting pairing interaction and $H_{m}$ signifies the magnetic pairing interaction.
+In the above $H_0$ denotes the non-interacting part of electron and hole pocket. $H_{\Delta}$ denotes superconducting pairing interaction and $H_{m}$ signifies the magnetic pairing interaction.
 The details of these three terms are given below \cite{chubukov2},

-In the above `$k$ appearing in `$c$' is measured from the center of Brillouine zone and for `$f$' fermion $k'$ is measured from ($\pi,\pi$).
-Note that we have taken an Isotropic mass at electron pocket and anisotropic mass at hole pocket for general model.
-For simplicity we would be assuming an isotropic mass for electron pocket as well i.e $m_{fx}=m_{fy}=m_f$.
+In the above $\epsilon_c= \mu_c - |k|^2/2m$ and $\epsilon_f = |k^{\prime}|^2/2m - \mu_f$.
+Note that $k$ appearing in `$c$' is measured from the center of Brillouine zone and for `$f$' fermion $k'$ is measured from ($\pi,\pi$).
+Henceforth all the momentum indices associated with the '$f$' fermions are understood as measured from ($\pi, \pi$) unless referred otherwise.
+Note that we have taken an isotropic mass at electron pocket and hole pocket.
+This assumption may be an approximated one without changing the qualitative aspect of the results found here.
 The superconducting pairing terms and the magnetic interactions are given by,